monopole/snt/README.md

 ## If you are reading this on github...

-If you are viewing this content in its raw form on [github](https://github.com/monopole/snt), start with the `README.md` in any directory, then consult `README_ORDER.txt` to see the order in which to visit remaining content in the given directory.
+If you are viewing this content as rendered on [github](https://github.com/monopole/snt), start with the `README.md` in any directory, then consult `README_ORDER.txt` to see the order in which to visit remaining content in the given directory.

-### For a better experience

-Take less than ten seconds to serve the content locally with [mdrip](https://github.com/monopole/mdrip):
+For a better experience, take less than ten seconds to serve the content locally with [mdrip](https://github.com/monopole/mdrip):

 ```